publiccodenet/blog/_posts/2019-12-11-notes-from-community-call-26-september-2019.md

   - Community call
 ---

-# Call notes
+# Notes from community call - 26 September 2019

-This community call focused on archival criteria in the Standard for Public Code, thanks to a [pull request to the Standard](https://github.com/publiccodenet/standard/pull/263).
+This community call focused on archival criteria in the Standard for Public Code, thanks to [pull request 263 to the Standard](https://github.com/publiccodenet/standard/pull/263).

 On the call: